Tundra Space

 NCT07175701

-The goal of this trial is to investigate whether reduction in ultra-processed food intake through diet counseling and education can improve postprandial glucose levels and glycemic variability among Korean healthy adults aged 20-30 years.
-The main questions it aims to answer are: * Does the reduction in ultra-processed food intake lower postprandial glucose levels and glycemic variability in healthy adults without a history of diabetes? * Does the reduced intake in different ultra-processed food subgroups and items differentially influence postprandial glucose and glycemic variability? * Does other dietary and lifestyle factors (physical activity, sleep, smoking) alter the association between ultra-processed food intake reduction and glycemic variability?
-Participants will: * Undergo the 10-day pre-intervention monitoring period, during which each participant will wear a continuous glucose monitoring (CGM) device and concurrently report their daily dietary intakes (all food and beverage consumptions) and other lifestyle behaviors (sleep, smoking, physical activity) * After the 10-day pre-intervention monitoring period, participants will be randomized to either intervention or control group * Intervention group: Participants will visit the research site to receive dietitian-led nutrition education and personalized diet counseling targeting reduction of ultra-processed food intake, as well as improving diet quality.
-Personalized diet counseling will be provided by study dietitian based on participant's records of dietary intakes during the 10-day pre-intervention monitoring period. * Control group: Participants will receive dietitian-led nutrition education and personalized diet counseling targeting general improvement in nutrient intake (based on the national dietary guidelines). * After the intervention, participants will undergo the 10-day post-intervention monitoring period, during which participants will wear a new CGM device for an additional 10 days and continue daily reporting of dietary intakes (all food and beverage consumptions) and lifestyle behaviors (sleep, smoking, physical activity).
+The goal of this trial is to investigate whether reduction in ultra-processed food intake through dietary counseling and education can improve postprandial glucose responses and glycemic variability compared with a usual diet in young, healthy Korean adults aged 20-30 years.
+The main questions it aims to answer are: \- Does reducing ultra-processed food intake, while maintaining total energy intake and usual lifestyle behaviors, improve postprandial glucose and lower glycemic variability in healthy adults without diabetes?
+Participants will: * Undergo the 10-day pre-intervention monitoring period, during which each participant will wear a continuous glucose monitoring (CGM) device and concurrently report their daily dietary intakes (all food and beverage consumption) and other lifestyle behaviors (sleep, smoking, physical activity) * After the 10-day pre-intervention monitoring period, participants will be randomized to either intervention or control group * Intervention group: Participants will visit the research site to receive dietitian-led one-on-one nutrition education and personalized dietary counseling targeting reduction of ultra-processed food intake.
+Personalized diet counseling will be provided by study dietitian based on participant's records of dietary intakes during the 10-day pre-intervention monitoring period. * Control group: Participants will receive dietitian-led nutrition education and personalized dietary counseling based on the national dietary guidelines. * After the intervention, participants will undergo the 10-day post-intervention monitoring period, during which participants will wear a new CGM device for an additional 10 days and continue daily reporting of dietary intakes (all food and beverage consumptions) and lifestyle behaviors (sleep, smoking, physical activity).

 Gender: All